kentmarcusp/kentmarcusp/README.md

-## Hello there:grey_exclamation:
+## Hello there :grey_exclamation:

-### My name is Kent-Marcus Pluutus and I am a second year undergraduate at Tallinn University of Technology.
-#### I am currently specializing in IT system development and am passionate about
+#### My name is Kent-Marcus Pluutus and I am a second year undergraduate at Tallinn University of Technology and am currently specializing in IT system development.